MO-PaDGAN: Reparameterizing Engineering Designs for Augmented Multi-objective Optimization

 \subsection{Optimizing Designs over Latent Representation}

-After training with the performance augmented DPP loss, the generator forms a parametric model where the parameters are its input $\mathbf{z}$, as shown inFig.~\ref{fig:architecture}(b).
-The multi-objective optimization problem can then be formulated as (when maximizing performances):
+The performance augmented DPP loss will encourage the generator to produce diverse and high-performance designs.
+After training, the generator $G$ forms a parametric model where the parameters are its input $\mathbf{z}$, as shown in Fig.~\ref{fig:architecture}(b).
+One can use $\mathbf{z}$ to synthesize new designs (\ie, $\mathbf{x}=G(\mathbf{z})$) which exhibit high diversity and performance.
+This indicates that the design space covered by MO-PaDGAN's generator is expanded and contains higher-performance designs, which is favorable when performing design optimization.
+The multi-objective optimization problem can be formulated as (when maximizing performances):

-where $f_m$ is the estimator of the $m$-th performance indicator for a given design.
+In this design optimization setting, variables $\mathbf{z}$ are treated as design parameters which controls the geometry of the design.
+The $d$-th design parameter $z_d$ is bounded by $z_d^{\text{inf}}$ and $z_d^{\text{sup}}$.
+As mentioned in Section~\ref{sec:gan}, since the distribution of $\mathbf{z}$ is defined as a prior, it is easy to set its lower and the upper bounds in design optimization.
+For example, if $\mathbf{z}$ has a standard uniform distribution, we can set the bounds of each design parameter to be [0,1].
+The function $f_m$ is the estimator of the $m$-th performance indicator for a given design.
 In practice, it can be, for example, a Computational Fluid Dynamics (CFD) or Finite Element Method (FEM) solver, where we can evaluate the physics properties of any given design.
 Note that $\mathbf{f}=(f_1,...f_M)$ is not necessarily the same as the performance estimator $E$.